RyanMorehouse/awms/README.md

 # awms
 ALPs Workshop Management System

 Software engineering group project created for the Adventure Learning Programs student organization at UW Madison.
+Created to manage and simplify submitting workshop requests, viewing workshops, and the sign up process for workshops

 In order to run the web app, follow these steps: